 - There are a number of methodology differences, as certain IFRS requirements are not applicable under SII, including: - Under IFRS 17, the Contractual Service Margin represents the unearned profit that the Company will recognise as insurance revenue in the future.
 This is removed as there is no allowance for a similar concept in the SII Technical Provisions. - Payables and receivables from insurance contracts are included in the IFRS 17 insurance contract liabilities.
-These are also included on the Solvency II balance sheet, but they are not categorised as SII Technical Provisions. - The present value of future profits on unit-linked business is not included within the IFRS 17 contract liabilities, however it is included under SII Technical Provisions.

-- The IFRS contract liabilities only include expenses directly attributable to the groups of contracts.
+These are also included on the SII balance sheet, but they are not categorised as SII Technical Provisions. - The present value of future profits on the portion of unit-linked business which is classified as investment business is not included within the IFRS 17 contract liabilities, however it is included under SII Technical Provisions. - The IFRS contract liabilities only include expenses directly attributable to the groups of contracts.
 The SII Technical Provisions includes an allowance for all expenses whether attributable or non-attributable. - The SII Technical Provisions includes a Risk Margin to allow for the cost of capital in respect of risks that cannot be hedged.
 Under IFRS, a Risk Adjustment is included.
 This is similar to the SII Risk Margin, however there is no allowance for operational risk and it allows for diversification benefits arising from being part of the Allianz Group.
-This leads to the SII Risk Margin being higher than the IFRS Risk Adjustment. - The Italian tax asset adjustment is included in the SII Technical Provisions, but not included within the IFRS insurance contract liabilities. - The impact of moving to prescribed SII interest rate curves (and related economic scenarios) increases the liability marginally. - The Other category relates mainly to differences in how unallocated premiums are treated.
+This leads to the SII Risk Margin being higher than the IFRS Risk Adjustment. - Adjustments to allow for the impact of Italian tax prepayments (withholding tax and stamp duty) are included in the SII Technical Provisions, but not within the IFRS insurance contract liabilities. - The impact of moving to prescribed SII interest rate curves (and related economic scenarios) decreases the liability marginally. - The Other category captures any remaining differences and is negligible.